 Due to its economic efficiency and environmental compatibility, Calcium Polysulfide has been widely and successfully applied for the remediation of the heavy metal-polluted soils in farmland, industrial sites, mining areas, as well as coastal wetlands.
 Calcium Polysulfide is also widely used in agricultural applications on fruit trees and berries, and as a soil amendment for treating saline and saline-sodic soils.

 When introduced into the environment, Calcium Polysulfide dissociates to form bisulfide, aqueous hydrogen sulfide and other sulfur compounds.
 Heavy metal ions are precipitated as less soluble, less toxic metal sulfides by these breakdown products.
 Metal hydroxides change solubility with changes in pH.
 Metal sulfides remain insoluble within a wide pH range.
 See Solubility of Metal Hydroxides and Sulfides as a Function of pH.
 While effective treatment can be achieved over a wide pH range, best results are typically obtained within pH 7-10.
 Adjustments to pH of the treatment system can enhance the metal precipitation process.
 See Treatment of Soluble Metal Streams.

-The US EPA has identified calcium polysulfide as a reagent suitable for use in in-situ chemical reduction of multiple contaminants.
-Several abstracts and studies are available through CLU-IN, the Hazardous Waste Clean-Up Information website, sponsored by the US EPA.
-Additionally, bench scale evaluation and case studies on ex-situ and in-situ Cr(VI) remedial methods, using calcium polysulfide, can be found in the Chromium (VI) Handbook available for purchase at CRC Press Online or at Amazon.com.
+The US EPA has identified calcium polysulfide as a reagent suitable for use in in-situ chemical reduction (ISCR), stabilization and solidification of multiple contaminants.
+Several abstracts and studies are available through EPA's CLU-IN Technologies, the Hazardous Waste Clean-Up Information website, sponsored by the US EPA.
+Also see Summary of Studies on Cr(VI) Reduction by Calcium Polysulfide.